theUpsider/semantic-scholar-plugin/README.md

 ## Overview

 This repository contains a ChatGPT plugin designed to assist in systematic literature reviews.
-The codebase is primarily written in Python and is designed to integrate seamlessly with the ChatGPT API.
+The codebase is primarily written in Python and is designed to integrate seamlessly with the ChatGPT plugin API.

 [![Python](https://img.shields.io/badge/python-v3.9-blue)]()